-Few people realize how dangerous tree service work can be.
+Few people realize how dangerous tree service work can be and that tree safety precautions are necessary when working with trees.
 According to the Society of Commercial Arboriculture, the odds of a tree service worker being seriously injured or killed in any given year are about 1 in 120.
 That equates to a fatality rate for tree service workers that is three times higher that of a police officer or firefighter.

 Tree Safety Tips